Packeteers/GoldDust/README.md

 The `gdmake` tool creates packages from package specifications.
 The output of `gdmake` will be a `.tar.bz2` archive containing installable content to a game instance.
-A detached GPG signature (`.tar.bz2.sig`) will also be created to authenticate the package.
+A detached Ed25519 signature (`.tar.bz2.sig`) will also be created to authenticate the package.
+This signature is based on OpenBSD's signify utility.

 ### `gdrepo` - Manage GoldDust repository